Along the Old Burma Road, overland journey to Myanmar

 Day 7: DALI - BAOSHAN

-You leave Dali and follow the infamous "Burma Road" through a stunning countryside towards Baoshan.
+You leave Dali and travel on the infamous "Burma Road" through a stunning countryside towards Baoshan.

 When advancing Japanese troops cut of the American supply lines in southern Myanmar (Burma) during WW 2, the American General Joseph Stilwell took on the enormous task to build a road from Ledo in India via northern Burma into China to Kunming.